-With our government’s overall firearms policy, I’m very happy that our government has been consulting with firearms experts and law enforcement agencies from the beginning.
-As a result, we are investing $327.6 million over five years, and $100 million annually thereafter, in new funding for initiatives to reduce gun crime and criminal gang activities, and the expansion of border control services to stop the flow of illegal firearms coming across the border.
-However, it is important to point out that while it used to be true that most firearms used in crime were ones that were smuggled across the border, the reality nowadays is that police in Toronto, Ottawa, Calgary, Regina, and elsewhere in Canada are reporting that more than half of firearms used in crimes are domestically sourced.
+Our government has been consulting with firearms experts and law enforcement from the beginning.
+As a result, we are investing $327.6 million over five years, and $100 million annually thereafter, in new funding for initiatives to reduce gun crime and criminal gang activities, and the expansion of border control to stop the flow of illegal firearms across the border.
+It is important to point out that while it used to be true that most firearms used in crime were ones that were smuggled across the border, nowadays police across Canada are reporting that more than half of firearms used in crimes are domestically sourced.

-- Enhance background checks on those seeking to acquire firearms – looking at the full life history of a person, including any history of mental illness associated with violence, not just over the last five years.
-On this issue, I personally asked department officials how this would work for young guys (for example) who might have gotten themselves into fights as kids, but who have matured and turned their lives around.
-Not only would acts committed as a youth be protected under the way the youth justice system works, but the background check is a “consideration” by the authorities of the person’s background and is looking for series of behaviour and patterns.
-So, it’s not hard and fast specific red flag that would automatically reject an application, but depends more on broader circumstances and history.
-Another example that I’ve discussed is around veterans suffering from PTSD who have undergone treatment and recovered, who would not be excluded from holding a firearms license.
-At the end of the day, I know that no responsible firearms owner wants to see a firearm in the hands of a violent person or someone suffering from mental illness.
+- Enhance background checks on those seeking to acquire firearms – looking at the full life history of a person, including any untreated mental illness associated with violence, not just over the last five years.
+I personally asked department officials how this would work for young guys (for example) who might have gotten themselves into fights as kids, but who have matured and turned their lives around.
+Not only would acts committed as a youth be protected under the way the youth justice system works, but the check is a “consideration” by the authorities of the person’s background and is looking for patterns and series of behaviour.
+It’s not a hard and fast red flag that would automatically reject an application.
+I’ve also discussed veterans suffering from PTSD who have undergone treatment and recovered, who would not be excluded from holding a firearms license.
+I know that no responsible firearms owner wants to see a firearm in the hands of a violent person or someone suffering from an untreated mental illness.

-- Require that whenever a non-restricted firearm is transferred, the buyer must actually produce his/her licence, and the vendor must verify that it is valid.
-For me, this is completely reasonable.
+- Require that whenever a non-restricted firearm is transferred, the buyer must produce his/her license, and the vendor must verify that it is valid.
 As a firearm owner myself, I would always want to know that the person I am selling a firearm to has a valid license.
-Currently, this is a voluntary thing to do.
-To be clear, this is purely a validation.
-No info on the firearm will be requested, and no records of the firearm kept.
-The individual only validates the license either online or over the phone, which is a quick and easy process and will be built upon the same platform presently used by retailers for verification.
+Currently, within section 23.2 of the Code this is a voluntary thing to do.
+To be clear, no info on the firearm will be requested, and no records of the firearm kept.
+The individual only validates the license either online or over the phone, which is built on the same platform now used by retailers for verification.

-- Ensure the impartial, professional, accurate, and consistent classification of firearms by restoring a system in which Parliament defines the classes and then experts in the RCMP make the technical determination about the class into which a particular firearm falls into, without political influence.
-The RCMP does not decide on the classification of a firearm arbitrarily, but rather bases it on the descriptions of classification in the Criminal Code.
-We are taking this out of the hands of politicians, de-politicizing it, and putting it into the hands of police experts.
-This approach is no different than numerous other regulatory frameworks, where laws are enacted by elected officials and interpreted by law enforcement.
+- Ensure the impartial and consistent classification of firearms by restoring a system in which Parliament defines the classes and then experts in the RCMP make the technical determination about the class into which a particular firearm falls.
+The RCMP does not decide on the classification arbitrarily, but bases it on the descriptions of classification in the Criminal Code, which is legislated by elected parliamentarians.

-- Except between a residence and an approved shooting range, require specific transportation authorizations to be obtained whenever restricted and prohibited firearms are moved through the community.
-The vast majority of transportation is between home and the gun range (over 90%), so the impact of this change will be minimal.
-It will not be piling on paperwork, since the authorization to transport (ATT) can be done online or on the phone.
-If everything is in order, the ATT would be given pretty much instantly.
-This change enables police to be better able to challenge people who are unlawfully transporting a firearm, such as if they are not taking a reasonable route from point A to point B. ATTs are NOT required for non-restricted firearms.
+- Except between a residence and an approved shooting range, require specific transportation authorizations be obtained whenever restricted and prohibited firearms are moved through the community.
+The vast majority of transportation is between home and the shooting range (over 90%).
+The authorization to transport (ATT) can be done online or on the phone.
+This enables police to be better able to challenge people unlawfully transporting a firearm, such as if they are not taking a reasonable route from point A to point B. ATTs are NOT required for non-restricted firearms.

 As always, I am happy to hear from you about any unintended consequences that these changes might have, or constructive amendments that could be made.